aredn/documentation/arednGettingStarted/node_admin.rst

 Your node's DHCP server will provide routes to its LAN devices so they can access any available networks.
 A default route is required for WAN access, and that is provided automatically if **LAN to WAN** is *enabled* as discussed above.
 However, some LAN devices (such as certain IP cameras) may not support DHCP option 121, so they will require a default route in order to access the mesh network.
 Setting this value to ``enabled`` will provide a default route to those devices.
 If a LAN device is connected to two networks at once, such as an Ethernet connection to your node as well as a wifi connection to a local served agency network, care should be taken to understand how the device will deal with default routes for more than one network.
 The default value is ``disabled`` and you should not enable it unless you have a special reason to do so.

+LAN radio
+^^^^^^^^^

+This switch allows your node to pass AREDN® traffic across a non-AREDN® radio that is connected to its LAN.
+This simplifies using a non-AREDN® radio to extend the AREDN® network, as an alternative to using an ``xlink`` for example.
+A LAN port on your node must be connected to a single non-AREDN® radio.

 Mesh Internet Router
 ^^^^^^^^^^^^^^^^^^^^